ashishbhushan/WordSimilarityMR/README.md

 2. **Sharding**
    Shards are generated from the cleaned data to facilitate parallel processing.
 This involves dividing the text corpus into smaller, manageable segments, allowing for efficient distributed computation.

-3. **MapReduce Jobs**
+3. **MapReduce Job**
-   The project implements three main MapReduce jobs to encode text and generate count from the text data:
+   The project implements one MapReduce job to encode text and generate count from the text data:
    - **Map Reduce Tokenizer Job:** Processes the input shards to count the occurrences of each word in the text corpus, generating a mapping of words along with their tokenIDs to their frequencies.

 4. **Tokenization**